-An individual, business or organisation that is impacted by or has an impact on Council plans strategies ensuring Council has and strategies.
+An individual, business or organisation that is impacted by or has an impact on Council plans and strategies.

 Staff (FTE)

 Staff (Full Time Equivalent) identifies the number of staff (including part-time, casual etc.) allocated to deliver an output, based on full-time comparison.